nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 **PackageRevision not found:**

-- Verify the exact PackageRevision name: `porchctl rpkg get --namespace=default`
+- Verify the exact PackageRevision name with the `porchctl rpkg get --namespace=default` command
 - Check you're using the correct namespace
 - Ensure the PackageRevision hasn't already been deleted